infinum/wordpress-handbook/Coding standards/PHP coding standards.md

 }
 ```

-This is also important when working with dependency injections.
+Typehinting is also important when working with dependency injections.

 ```php
 /**